epengao/SuPlayer/README.md

 ###SuPlayer [Super Player] [速播]
     A media player with classic UI and easy-to-use.
-You can download win32 install file from [http://pan.baidu.com/s/1mhh8vSc](http://pan.baidu.com/s/1mhh8vSc) There are two projects in this product.
+You can download Windows installer file from [http://pan.baidu.com/s/1mhh8vSc](http://pan.baidu.com/s/1mhh8vSc)

+There are two projects in this product.

 ###1 MediaEngine